 \section{Introduction}

-An omnipresent lesson in deep learning is the importance of internet-scale data, such as ImageNet \cite{ImageNet}, JFT \cite{JFT300M}, OpenImages \cite{OpenImages}, and LAION-5B \cite{LAION5B}, which are driving advances in Foundation Models \cite{FoundationModels} for image generation.
-These models use large deep neural networks \cite{StableDiffusion} to synthesize photo-realistic images for a diverse landscape of prompts.
-Indeed, the recent success of large generative models prompts a question: can we augment visual recognition datasets with synthetic images from generative models?
-Answering this question promises to improve image recognition by generating large-scale image datasets from a handful of real images without human labelling effort.
-Images from generative models are able to capture natural variations in appearance that standard data augmentation methods are not designed to produce.
+An omnipresent lesson in deep learning is the importance of internet-scale data, such as ImageNet \citep{ImageNet}, JFT \citep{JFT300M}, OpenImages \citep{OpenImages}, and LAION-5B \citep{LAION5B}, which are driving advances in Foundation Models \citep{FoundationModels} for image generation.
+These models use large deep neural networks \citep{StableDiffusion} to synthesize photo-realistic images for a rich landscape of prompts.
+The advent of photo-realism in large generative models is driving interest in using synthetic images to augment visual recognition datasets \citep{Azizi2023}.
+These generative models promise to unlock diverse and large-scale image datasets from just a handful of real images without the usual labelling cost.

-Standard data augmentation aims to mitigate data scarcity by composing randomly parameterized image transformations \cite{DAGAN,Perez17,Shorten19,DiffAugment}.
+Standard data augmentations aim to diversify images by composing randomly parameterized image transformations \citep{DAGAN,Perez17,Shorten19,DiffAugment}.
 Transformations including flips and rotations are chosen that respect basic invariances present in the data, such as horizontal reflection symmetry for a coffee mug.
-Robustness to this type of image transformation is captured well by existing methods, but models for recognizing coffee mugs should also be robust to subtle details of visual appearance like the brand of mug.
-Humans are exceptional at noticing these subtle details, able to distinguish varying brands of mugs from a single example.
-We aim to reproduce this efficiency by equipping data augmentation with large text-to-image diffusion models.
+Basic image transformations are thoroughly explored in the existing data augmentation literature, and produce models that are robust to color and geometry transformations.
+However, models for recognizing coffee mugs should also be sensitive to subtle details of visual appearance like the brand of mug; yet, basic transformations do not produce novel structural elements, textures, or changes in perspective.
+On the other hand, large pretrained generative models have become exceptionally sensitive to subtle visual details, able to generate uniquely designed mugs from a single example \citep{TextualInversion}.